comodelling/commongraph/README.md

 # ObjectiveNet

-ObjectiveNet is an open source software to help people build causal networks of objectives, actions, and potentialities.
+ObjectiveNet is a free software for collaboratively curating networks of objectives and actions.

 ## Usage